 Regular and punctual attendance is expected for all students.
 Attendance is necessary for successful completion of course work.
 Students are expected to communicate with the instructor regarding any absence.
 Attendance in this online course is counted by submitting assignments on time on Blackboard.
-Attendance Certification is based on completing the Student Questionnaire in the Start Here folder of Blackboard by midnight, January 24, 2025.
+This course does not meet virtually (such as on Teams) or face-to-face.
+Attendance Certification is based on completing the Student Questionnaire in the Start Here folder of Blackboard by midnight, June 11, 2025.